ansible-community/ansible-build-data/README.md

   The version range specifies potential versions of the collection that are backwards compatible with what was available when the initial Ansible-X.Y.0 release was frozen.
 Only versions of the collections within those ranges will be considered for Ansible minor releases.
+This file will be created by the ``ansibulled new_acd`` command.

 * Lastly, there will be multiple, `acd-X.Y.Z.deps` files.
 Those files contain lines which consist of `namespace.collection` followed by a single version like::